alchemycs/hubot-twitter/README.md

-# Hubot Twitter Adapter
+# Hubot Alternative Twitter Adapter

 ## Description

-This is the [Twitter](http://twitter.com) adapter for hubot that allows you to send an tweet to your Hubot and he will send an tweet back with the response.
+This is an alternative [Twitter](http://twitter.com) adapter for hubot that allows you to send a tweet to your hubot and send tweet back with the response.

+It can also configure the adapter to only respond to whitelisted users.
+This requires that the `roles.coffee` script is enabled and configured.
+The value of the `HUBOT_SELECTIVE_ROLE` environment variable will restrict the adapter to only process messages from user with that role.

 ## Installation